 Or it can be designed as a true cloud-like service:

 1.Deploy a multi-tenant SD-WAN software platform in the carrier cloud (e.g. PoP) with template service definitions and deployment processes

 2.Instantly provision new customers by drop-shipping low-cost white-box hardware populated with software that is auto-provisioned to pre-defined templates

 3.Instantly deploy a new customer using the multi-tenant SD-WAN software and management console

-4.Continually monitor and improve each customer’s SD-WAN service via integrated multi-tenant big-
+4.Continually monitor and improve each customer’s SD-WAN network via integrated multi-tenant big-data analysis

 In conclusion, while managed network services will never be an easy game, key industry innovations such as NFV can make MSPs and their enterprise customers’ businesses that much better.
 In our next blog, we’ll take a closer look at the benefits of leveraging software-defined security along with NFV technologies.
 Stay tuned.